-- Any type of nut.
+- any type of nut

-- Peanut butter.
+- peanut butter

-- Nutella or similar spreads.
+- Nutella or similar spreads

-- Muesli bars containing actual nuts.
+- muesli bars containing actual nuts

-- Nut biscuits.
+- nut biscuits

-- Any food item containing nut products.
+- any food item containing nut products.

-Recess and Lunch Time
+Recess and Lunchtime

-- Bottles, other drinks and lunch boxes should be clearly labelled with the name of the child for which they are intended. - The importance of not sharing food is discussed regularly with all students. - Junior School students have lunch in a specified area with staff supervision (it is not recommended that the allergic child be physically isolated from other children). - All students are encouraged to wash their hands after eating. - If a teacher identifies a possible risk with food, the student in question needs to be taken away from the risk student(s) and the other students to eat their lunch.
+- Bottles, other drinks and lunchboxes should be clearly labelled with the name of the child for which they are intended. - The importance of not sharing food is discussed regularly with all students. - Junior School students have lunch in a specified area with staff supervision (it is not recommended that the allergic child be physically isolated from other children). - All students are encouraged to wash their hands after eating. - If a teacher identifies a possible risk with food, the student with this food needs to be taken away from the 'at-risk' student(s) and the other students to eat their recess/lunch.
 The student in question should then wash out their mouth and wash their hands before re-joining the class.
-A note should be sent home by the Head of Sub School reminding the family that the College has children who can suffer a severe allergic reaction which could be fatal, requesting again that they do not supply the nut product to their child during school.
+A note will be sent home reminding the family that the College has children who can suffer a severe allergic reaction which could be fatal, requesting again that they do not supply the nut product to their child during school.